SheerSt/pokewilds/README.md

  - Phione/Manaphy egg - SkwovetSquire on discord
  - Pokemon storage chest sprite - TerraTerraCotta on discord
  - Berry tree sprites - LuxBeacon on discord
- - Brendan back sprite - Lockerz102 and A.J.
-Nitro
- - Hilda and Rosa back sprites - Solo993 on Deviantart (note - they didn't do all of them)
- - Chase, Mark, Mint, Rosa, Brendan, May, Elaine and Leaf overworld sprites - Internet_Goblin on discord
- - Hilda overworld sprites - EeVeeEe on discord
  - Tundra biome house tileset - Internet_Goblin on discord
  - Wooded Lake biome house tileset - Gargoyle on discord
  - Various code help (bug fixes, adding sprites, and more) - ForeverBurning on discord

-**v0.7 Credits:**
- - Credits to the Prism team for various Pokemon front and back sprites - numel, gible, cacnea, skorupi, feebas, trapinch, cranidos, shieldon, lileep, anorith, beldum, solrock, lunatone, duskull, sylveon, leafeon, glaceon, weavile, mamoswine, magmortar, mismagius, and rhyperior lines.
- - Credits to Nuuk on discord (nuukiie on Twitter) for various Pokemon front and back sprites - maractus, nosepass, larvesta, lotad, and zigzagoon lines.
- - Combee and Vespiquen front, back and overworld sprites - TerraTerraCotta on discord.
- - Cutiefly and Ribombee front, back and overworld sprites - TerraTerraCotta on discord (and Sadfish for Cutiefly overworld sprites)
- - Bronzor and Bronzong front and back sprites - SkwovetSquire on discord.
- - Sandile line front sprites - Goose and Sadfish on discord.
- - Sandile line back and overworld sprites - Sadfish on discord.
- - Sigilyph front/back sprites - Sadfish on discord.
- - Sigilyph overworld sprites - Mr Dustman on discord.
- - Darumaka and Galarian Darumaka front/back sprites - Goose on discord.
- - Darumaka overworld sprites - Goose on discord.
- - Galarian Darumaka oveworld sprites - Mr Dustman on discord.
- - Galarian Darmanitan overworld sprites - Sadfish and Mr Dustman on discord.
- - Darmanitan and Zen Darmanitan overworld sprites - Poisonous Gas and Mr Dustman on discord.
- - Galarian Darmanitan front/back sprites - Mr Dustman on discord.
- - Galarian Zen Darmanitan back sprite - Sir Feralipogchamp on discord.
- - Zen Darmanitan front sprite - Sir Feralipogchamp on discord.
- - Zen Darmanitan back sprite - Mr Dustman on discord.
- - Darmanitan front sprite - Poisonous Gas on discord.
- - Darmanitan back sprite - Mr Dustman on discord.
- - Elgyem and Beheeyem overworld sprites - Sadfish and Goose on discord.
- - Elgyem and Beheeyem front/back sprites - Goose on discord.
- - Hippopotas and Hippowdon front, back and overworld sprites - Sadfish on discord.
- - Camerupt front sprites - Poisonous Gas and Goose on discord.
- - Wooper, Wingull, Linoone and Unown overworld sprites - Snak on discord.
- - Weedle, Kakuna, Beedrill, Abomasnow, Rattata, and Raticate overworld sprites - Internet_Goblin on discord.
- - Larvesta, Poochyena and Nosepass overworld sprites - Sadfish on discord.
- - Maractus overworld sprites - EeVeeEe on discord.
- - Zigzagoon oveworld sprite - Miserable Pile Of Secrets and Kalvinz on discord.
  - Fossil item icons - SkwovetSquire on discord.
  - Relic castle tile devamps - SkwovetSquire on discord.
  - Ruined fossil lab tiles - SkwovetSquire on discord.